Instances of small size with no weakly stable matching for three-sided problem with complete cyclic preferences

 Using the statement of the satisfiability problem and performing an extensive computer-assisted search, the authors of~\cite{new} prove the validity of the conjecture stated by K.~Eriksson et al. for~$n=5$.
-In~\cite{Pittel2}, B.~Pittel proves that with random preference lists the mean value of stable matchings in the 3DSM problem grows as $\Omega(n^2 \ln^2(n))$.
+In~\cite{Pittel2}, B.~Pittel proves that with random preference lists the mean value of stable matchings in 3DSM grows as $\Omega(n^2 \ln^2(n))$.

-The paper~\cite{Biro} by P.~Bir\'o and E.~McDermid is devoted to studying the 3DSMI problem (the 3-gender stable matching problem with incomplete preference lists).
+The paper~\cite{Biro} by P.~Bir\'o and E.~McDermid is devoted to studying 3DSMI (the 3-gender stable matching problem with incomplete preference lists).
 Note that in this problem, similarly to the two-gender case, some agents, possibly, remain single.
-But in contrast to the two-gender case, according to results obtained in~\cite{Biro}, the 3DSMI problem is not necessarily solvable; P.~Bir\'o and E.~McDermid give an explicit example of the 3DSMI problem of size $n=6$, where no stable matching exists.
-Moreover, they prove that the problem of establishing the solvability of the 3DSMI problem is NP-complete.
+But in contrast to the two-gender case, according to results obtained in~\cite{Biro}, 3DSMI is not necessarily solvable; P.~Bir\'o and E.~McDermid give an explicit example of 3DSMI of size $n=6$, where no stable matching exists.
+Moreover, they prove that the problem of establishing the solvability of 3DSMI is NP-complete.